 This document addresses the needs of on-ice officials, both from a standpoint of certification for the 2020-21 season, and guidelines and procedures for working games at all levels.
 This includes everything from the basics of face-offs and line changes to greeting coaches before a game.

 The wearing of a cloth mask during a game is the choice of the official.
 Like players, the mask may hamper breathing during exercise and may also become sweaty.
 However, if the official feels more comfortable wearing a cloth mask, they should choose to do so.
-A cloth mask should be worn by all officials anywhere in the facility prior to and just after leaving the ice when physical distancing cannot be practiced.
+A cloth mask should be worn by all officials anywhere in the facility prior to and just after leaving the ice.

 Wearing a cloth mask alone will not prevent the spread of COVID-19.
 Officials must consistently and strictly adhere to good hygiene and public health authority guidelines, including frequent hand washing and physical distancing.
 Continue to monitor public health authority guidelines specific to the wearing of cloth masks.